Decentralized cryptographic currencies

-This strategy is specifically designed for amateur investors, for cryptocurrency markets, which are expected to grow over time and have a very high volatility, not for traditional markets (which may require margin / leveraged trading because their volatility is small, which may require a different approach).
+This strategy is specifically designed for investors who don't make a living from investing and trading, for cryptocurrency markets, markets which are expected to grow over time and have a very high volatility, not for traditional markets (which may require margin / leveraged trading because their volatility is small, which may require a different approach).

 This strategy considers that the cryptocurrency prices are expressed in fiatcurrency, prices which in the long term should be raising.

 This strategy is just an example that you can build on.
-All the values specified here have to be adjusted to the real context, as often as necessary (since the cryptocurrency markets are very dynamic).
+All the values specified here have to be adjusted to the real context.

-You should buy cryptocurrency regularly because you never know whether the price will move up or down in the future, so you don't want to lose opportunities, but you also don't want to risk too much fiatcurrency in a single, large purchase.
+You should buy small amounts of cryptocurrency often because you never know whether the price will move up or down in the future, so you don't want to lose opportunities, but you also don't want to risk too much fiatcurrency in a single, large purchase.

-Regardless of how the prices of cryptocurrencies vary, always buy using RS fiatcurrency.
-This means that, for example, if the price doubles you'll be able to buy half as much cryptocurrency, while if the price halves you will be able to buy twice as much cryptocurrency.
+Regardless of how the prices of cryptocurrencies vary, always buy using the same amount of fiatcurrency.
+This means that, for example, if the price doubles then you'll be able to buy only half as much cryptocurrency, while if the price halves then you will be able to buy twice as much cryptocurrency.

 Buying the dip

 While nobody can know whether the price will go up or down, no matter the timeframe, there are markets where it is believed that the price of assets will raise in the (very) long term because those industries will grow in time, and since the supply of the assets remains fixed, the price will also rise.
 In such markets, "buying the dip" is a good investment technique.